EnviroDIY/ModularSensors/README.md

 - **disconnectNetwork()** - Disconnects from the network, if applicable.
 - **connect(const char host, uint16_t port)** - Makes a TCP connection to a host url and port.
 (If you don't know the port, use "80".)
 Returns 1 if successful.
 - **stop()** - Breaks the TCP connection.
-- **dumpBuffer(Stream *stream, int timeDelay = 5, int timeout = 5000)** - Empties out the recieve buffer.
-Note since Arduino ~v1.0 that the flush() function does NOT empty the buffer.
+- **dumpBuffer(Stream stream, int timeDelay = 5, int timeout = 5000)** - Empties out the recieve buffer.
+The flush() function does NOT empty the buffer, it only waits for sending to complete.
 - **getNISTTime()** - Returns the current unix timestamp from NIST via the TIME protocol (rfc868).
 - **syncDS3231()** - This synchronizes the DS3231 real time clock with the NIST provided timestamp.

 ### <a name="DIYlogger"></a>Additional Functions Available for a LoggerEnviroDIY Object:
-These three functions set up the required registration token, sampling feature uuid, and time series uuids for the EnviroDIY streaming data loader API.  **All three** functions must be called before calling any of the other EnviroDIYLogger functions.
+These three functions set up the required registration token, sampling feature UUID, and time series UUIDs for the EnviroDIY streaming data loader API.  **All three** functions must be called before calling any of the other EnviroDIYLogger functions.
 All of these values can be obtained after registering at http://data.envirodiy.org/.
 You must call these functions to be able to get proper JSON data for EnviroDIY, even without the modem support.
 - **setToken(const char registrationToken)** - Sets the registration token to access the EnviroDIY streaming data loader API.
 Note that the input is a pointer to the registrationToken.
 - **setSamplingFeature(const char samplingFeature)** - Sets the GUID of the sampling feature.
 Note that the input is a pointer to the samplingFeature.
-- **setUUIDs(const char UUIDs[])** - Sets the time series UUIDs.
+- **setUUIDs(const char UUIDs)** - Sets the time series UUIDs.
 Note that the input is an array of pointers.
 The order of the UUIDs in this array **must match exactly** with the order of the coordinating variable in the variableList.

 Because sending data to EnviroDIY depends on having some sort of modem or internet connection, there is a modem object created within the LoggerEnviroDIY Object.
 To set up that modem object, you still need to call the functions listed in the ModemSupport section, but you need to add an extra "modem." before the function name to call the internal modem object.
 You do not need to separately create the object.